Auditing Smart Contracts Code | Mitigating Security Issues in Blockchain

 Use of Advanced Tools

 Automated tools also play a critical role.
-Projects are uploaded to automated analysis systems, including static analysis, AI-driven testing, and fuzzing tools.
+Projects are uploaded to automated analysis systems, including static analysis, AI-driven testing, property based testing, and fuzzing tools.
 Auditors manually review the output from over 70 algorithms, supplemented by custom tests they create to explore possible issues further.

 Gas Efficiency and Integrations